Skip to main content

 Clinical

 • The first year of training provides a concentrated clinical experience.
-On the inpatient service, fellows have the opportunity to care for patients on the Pediatric Nephrology service and perform consults followed by the service.
+During their 24 weeks on the inpatient service, fellows have the opportunity to care for patients on the Pediatric Nephrology service and perform consults followed by the service.
 This provides extensive experience evaluating and managing patients with acute and chronic conditions.

 • First year fellows attend 5 half-day continuity clinics with a specific longitudinal faculty mentor for each session during one dedicated outpatient week each month.
-Fellows attend Hypertension clinic and gain experience with interpreting 24 hr ambulatory blood pressure monitoring data.
-This has allowed for improved continuity of care.
+This includes Hypertension clinic during which fellows gain experience with interpreting 24 hr ambulatory blood pressure monitoring data.
+This outpatient structure has allowed for improved continuity of care.
 Fellows have no inpatient duties during dedicated clinic weeks.
 On the other hand, Fellows have no outpatient clinics during on-service weeks.

-• By the end of their first year, fellows are proficient in evaluating and managing children and adolescents with kidney disease in inpatient and outpatient settings, performing percutaneous kidney biopsies, prescribing dialysis and continuous veno-venous hemofiltration, and evaluating and managing kidney transplant patients.
+• By the end of their first year, fellows are proficient in evaluating and managing children and adolescents with kidney disease in inpatient and outpatient settings, performing percutaneous kidney biopsies, prescribing dialysis and continuous renal replacement therapies, and evaluating and managing kidney transplant patients.

 Research